Refried-Bean/enforza_poc/README.md

    - Azure: Route Tables associated with Subnets, but with different configuration syntax

 5. **Public IP Assignment**
-   - AWS: Elastic IP associated with the Bastion instance
+   - AWS: Elastic IP associated with the Bastion and Firewall instances
-   - Azure: Public IP resource associated with the Bastion VM's network interface
+   - Azure: Public IP resource associated with the Bastion and Firewall VM's network interfaces

 6. **Firewall VM Configuration**
    - AWS: Uses `source_dest_check = false` on the firewall instance